divomen/ha-captcha-balance/README.md

-# RuCaptcha Home Assistant Integration
+# RuCaptcha / 2Captcha Home Assistant Integration

-This custom integration allows you to monitor your RuCaptcha balance in Home Assistant.
+This custom integration allows you to monitor your RuCaptcha or 2Captcha balance in Home Assistant.
+Both services are from the same company and use identical APIs.

 ## Installation